top of page

 With more stability than a Citroen BX, Firthy continues to thrive on the ups and downs of matchplay golf.
 Likely to be sent early out in the afternoon to secure a quick point for the team.

 Ben has shown his disappointment at having to play on the second best golf course in Essex for the 2026 edition of the RDRder Cup.
-We look forward to Ben sporting some rival club merch on the day.
+We look forward to Ben sporting some rival club merch on the day - two sizes smaller than last years.

 image HJ.jpg